-Early College is a program in which eligible dual enrollment students will take college credit classes which will fulfill both high school graduation requirements and the requirements for an Associate of Arts degree.
+Early College is a program housed at Yulee High School and West Nassau High School in which eligible dual enrollment students will take college credit classes which will fulfill both high school graduation requirements and the requirements for an Associate of Arts degree.
 Students in this program may take classes on the high school site, online, at the Lewis "Red" Bean Technical Center, or at any of the College's Campuses or Centers.
 They may earn up to 60 credit hours toward the Associate of Arts degree while in high school.
 The degree will be officially conferred once the College receives from NCSD a high school transcript showing graduation.

 Students who wish to enroll in Early College dual enrollment courses must demonstrate readiness for college-level work with a 3.0 unweighted high school grade point average.
+Beginning with the 2024-2025 school year, students must apply during the spring of their 8th grade year.
+Acceptance is based on the highest rubric scoring.
+In the event of a tie, the student who submitted his or her application first will receive preference.